mzazon/awesome-cloud-projects/azure/progressive-web-apps-static-hosting-cdn/progressive-web-apps-static-hosting-cdn.md

        --query defaultHostname --output tsv)

-   echo "✅ Static Web App created: https://${SWA_URL}" echo "GitHub Actions workflow automatically configured for CI/CD"
+   echo "✅ Static Web App created: https://${SWA_URL}" echo "Configure GitHub Actions or use SWA CLI for deployment"
    ```

-   The Static Web App is now configured with automatic deployments from your GitHub repository.
-Azure automatically creates a GitHub Actions workflow that builds and deploys your PWA whenever you push changes, ensuring consistent and reliable deployments with zero-downtime updates.
+   The Static Web App resource is now created and ready for deployment.
+You can deploy your PWA using the Azure Static Web Apps CLI (swa deploy) or configure GitHub Actions integration through the Azure portal.
+This approach provides flexibility in how you manage your deployment workflow while maintaining the same scalability and performance benefits.

 6. **Create Application Insights for Performance Monitoring**: